aresta/ESP32_GPS/README.md

 ---
 The excellent map data is available thanks to the great OpenStreetMap project and contributors.
-The maps data is available under the Open Database License.
+The map data is available under the Open Database License.

 © OpenStreetMap contributors